samcarswell/trochilus/README.md

 ## Features

-- Automatically stores stdout/stderr logs of cron jobs.
+- Automatically stores stdout/stderr logs of jobs.
-- Watch and tail stdout/stderr of running or past cron jobs.
+- Watch and tail stdout/stderr of running or past jobs.
-- Keeps a history of all cron job runs in a local sqlite database.
+- Keeps a history of all job runs in a local sqlite database.
-- Query cron job runs using the `troc` cli.
+- Query job runs using the `troc` cli.
-- Flock functionality; ensures that only one instance of a cron job is ran at a time; keeps a log of skipped runs.
+- Flock functionality; ensures that only one instance of a job is ran at a time; keeps a log of skipped runs.
 - Posts run results to slack; tags `@channel` on failure.
 - Single executable; no daemon.